quixio/quix-streams/README.md

 Using Quix Streams, you can:

-- Write time-series and non time-series data to a Kafka Topic.
+- Produce time-series and event data to a Kafka Topic.
-- Read time-series and non time-series data from a Kafka Topic.
+- Consume time-series and event data from a Kafka Topic.
-- Process data by reading it from one Kafka Topic, process it, and then writing the results back to another Kafka Topic.
+- Process data by consuming it from one Kafka Topic, process it, and then producing the results back to another Kafka Topic.
 - Group data by Streams attaching metadata to them.

 ## What is time-series data?